 MUNICIPAL PROJECTS, DEMONSTRATIONS AND EXTENSION ACTIVITIES

-This year the MD of Wainwright received $40,000 from the Alberta Environmentally Sustainable Agriculture Program.
-The focus for this grant money is to provide information and programs within three priority management areas: Water for Life, Climate Change, and support for the Environmental Farm Plan (EFP) process.
+This year the MD of Wainwright received $39,000 from the Alberta Environmentally Sustainable Agriculture Program.
+The focus of this grant money is to provide information and programs within three priority areas: Management of Water Quality and Amount, Maintaining Riparian Ecosystems and Sustaining Biodiversity in the MD of Wainwright.

 If you are interested in becoming involved in any of our workshops or if you have ideas for an event or newsletter article, please contact the Assistant Agricultural Fieldman, Tanis Ponath, at 780-842-4454.

-The above is a brief report on the activities of the Agricultural Service Board department in 2016.
-We extend our thanks to the municipal Council, administration, staff and the members of the Agricultural Service Board for their cooperation, guidance and assistance in 2016.
-If you have any questions or concerns regarding this report, please contact Agricultural Fieldman, James Schwindt at 780-842-4454.
+The above is a brief report on the activities of the Agricultural Service Board department in 2018.
+We extend our thanks to the municipal Council, administration, staff and the members of the Agricultural Service Board for their cooperation, guidance and assistance throughout the year.
+If you have any questions or concerns regarding this report, please contact Agricultural Fieldman, James Schwindt, at 780-842-4454.

 James Schwindt, Agricultural Fieldman